-For the third event of the ongoing The Corridor event and exhibition programme, writers and walkers Evelyn Conlon (Irish novelist and short story writer), Garrett Carr (who has walked the whole Irish border for “The Rule of the Land: Walking Ireland’s Border“) and Paul Scraton (long-time explorer of the former Berlin Wall) will be discussing the importance of borders in their explorations and writings with Marcel Krueger (the corridor).
+For the third event of the ongoing The Corridor event and exhibition programme, writers and walkers Evelyn Conlon (Irish novelist and short story writer), Garrett Carr (who has walked the whole Irish border for “The Rule of the Land: Walking Ireland’s Border“) and Paul Scraton (long-time explorer of the former Berlin Wall) discussed the importance of borders in their explorations and writings with Marcel Krueger (the corridor).

 Evelyn Conlon is the author of four novels, three collections of short stories and is working on her fourth at the moment.
 She has also edited four anthologies.
 Her collections are My Head is Opening, Taking Scarlet as a Real Colour, the title story of which was performed at Edinburgh Theatre Festival and translated into several languages, including Tamil, and Telling, New and Selected Stories.

 It has been said of her work that it is “Defiantly clear-sighted.
 Rigorously unsentimental.
 Time is man-handled.
 There are quite simply no boring bits” (Independent, London)